stevekochscience/sqlschool/sql-quiz.md

 ###Part 2: Technical Questions

 ###Quiz data
 The next set of questions will require you to actually write some SQL.
-The data for these problems are... ok, they're fake.
-They're meant to simulate the data you might find at a company whose product is a web application.
+The data for these problems are meant to simulate what you might find at a company building a web application.

 The first table is a list of all the users of that web application.
 Each user has a unqiue `user_id`, though many users may be associated with any given `company_id`.
 In the `state` column, "pending" means that the person has been invited to the app but has not actually completed the signup process, while "active" means that the user has completed the signup process.
 Start by taking a look: